SamBuckberry/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc. Create a new dataset that is equal to the original dataset but with the missing data filled in

-Missing values were imputed by taking the mean for the 5-minute interval over all days using the `impute.mean()` function in the HotDeckImputation package.
+Missing values were imputed by taking the mean for the 5-minute interval over all days using the `impute.mean()` function from the HotDeckImputation package:

 ```r